bontaq/coupons/README.md

 bumps:
 - had to install libpq-dev so postgresql-simple would build (ubuntu)
-- haskell language server climbed to ~5GB ram use over 12 hrs working on this -- Strangely GHCi (the repl) uses only 80MB ram even after awhile using
+- haskell language server climbed to ~5GB ram use over 12 hrs working on this -- after another day it has climbed to ~10GB ram
+-- Strangely GHCi (the repl) uses only 80MB ram even after awhile using
+- had to make sure initdb was on my path in order to acquire a temp db which I'm using to run tests like a madman was in /usr/lib/postgresql/12/bin (still ubuntu)

+wonder:
+- parallel tests with a real database run in less than a second